SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/edge-transport-servers/edge-subscriptions.md

 - **Configure the following transport settings for propagation to the Edge Transport server**

-  - **Internal SMTP servers** Use the  _InternalSMTPServers_ parameter on the **Set-TransportConfig** cmdlet to specify a list of internal SMTP server IP addresses or IP address ranges to be ignored by the Sender ID and Connection Filtering agents on the Edge Transport server.
+  - **Internal SMTP servers**: Use the  _InternalSMTPServers_ parameter on the **Set-TransportConfig** cmdlet to specify a list of internal SMTP server IP addresses or IP address ranges to be ignored by the Sender ID and Connection Filtering agents on the Edge Transport server.

-  - **Accepted domains** Configure all authoritative domains, internal relay domains, and external relay domains.
+  - **Accepted domains**: Configure all authoritative domains, internal relay domains, and external relay domains.

-  - **Remote domains** Configure the settings for the default remote domain object (used for recipients in all remote domains), and configure remote domain objects as required for recipients in specific remote domains.
+  - **Remote domains**: Configure the settings for the default remote domain object (used for recipients in all remote domains), and configure remote domain objects as required for recipients in specific remote domains.

 ### Create and export an Edge Subscription file on the Edge Transport server
 <a name="CreateAndExport"> </a>